Category: Staff Corner

 For the many times you lent a camper your helping hand;

-For Lip Sync and Song Contest you tirelessly did plan.
+For Lip Sync and Song Contest tirelessly you did plan.

 For tucking campers into bed each and every night;